adlnet/xAPI-Spec/xAPI-Data.md

 ###### <a name="2.5.s3"></a>Requirements

-* <a name="2.5.s3.b1"></a>The IRL retrieved from the more property MUST be usable for at least 24 hours after it is returned by the LRS.
+* <a name="2.5.s3.b1"></a>The IRL retrieved from the "more" property MUST be usable for at least 24 hours after it is returned by the LRS.
-* <a name="2.5.s3.b2"></a>An LRS MAY include all necessary information within the more property IRL to continue the query to avoid the need to store IRLs and associated query data.
+* <a name="2.5.s3.b2"></a>An LRS MAY include all necessary information within the "more" property IRL to continue the query to avoid the need to store IRLs and associated query data.
-* <a name="2.5.s3.b3"></a>An LRS SHOULD NOT generate extremely long IRLs within the more property.
+* <a name="2.5.s3.b3"></a>An LRS SHOULD NOT generate extremely long IRLs within the "more" property.
-* <a name="2.5.s3.b4"></a>An LRS MAY re-run the query at the point in time that the IRL retrieved from the more property is accessed such that the batch retrieved includes Statements which would have been included in that batch if present in the LRS at the time the original query was run and excludes Statements from that batch which have since been voided.
+* <a name="2.5.s3.b4"></a>An LRS MAY re-run the query at the point in time that the IRL retrieved from the "more" property is accessed such that the batch retrieved includes Statements which would have been included in that batch if present in the LRS at the time the original query was run and excludes Statements from that batch which have since been voided.
-* <a name="2.5.s3.b5"></a>Alternatively, an LRS MAY cache a list of Statements to be returned at the more property such that the batch of Statements returned matches those Statements that would have been returned when the original query was run.
+* <a name="2.5.s3.b5"></a>Alternatively, an LRS MAY cache a list of Statements to be returned at the "more" property such that the batch of Statements returned matches those Statements that would have been returned when the original query was run.
 * <a name="2.5.s3.b6"></a>An LRS MAY remove voided Statements from the cached list of Statements if using this method.
-* <a name="2.5.s3.b7"></a>A Learning Record Consumer SHOULD NOT attempt to interpret any meaning from the IRL returned from the more property.
+* <a name="2.5.s3.b7"></a>A Learning Record Consumer SHOULD NOT attempt to interpret any meaning from the IRL returned from the
+"more" property.

 <a name="signature"/>
 ### <a name="2.6">2.6</a> Signed Statements

 ##### <a name="2.6.s1"></a>Description

 A Statement can include a [digital signature](https://en.wikipedia.org/wiki/Digital_signature) to provide strong and durable evidence of the authenticity and integrity of the Statement.

 ##### <a name="2.6.s2"></a>Rationale

 Some Statements will have regulatory or legal significance, or otherwise require strong and durable evidence of their authenticity and integrity.
 It might be necessary to verify these Statements without trusting the environment they were first recorded in, or perhaps without access to that environment.
 Digital signatures will enable a third-party to validate such Statements.

 ##### <a name="2.6.s3"></a>Details

-Signed Statements include a JSON web signature (JWS) as an attachment.
+Signed Statements include a JSON web signature (JWS) as an Attachment.
 This allows the original serialization of the Statement to be included along with the signature.
 For interoperability, the "RSA + SHA" series of JWS algorithms have been selected, and for discoverability of the signer X.509 certificates SHOULD be used.

 ##### <a name="2.6.s4"></a>Signature Requirements
-* <a name="2.6.s4.b1"></a>A Signed Statement MUST include a JSON web signature (JWS) as defined here: http://tools.ietf.org/html/draft-ietf-jose-json-web-signature, as an attachment with a usageType of "http://adlnet.gov/expapi/attachments/signature" and a contentType of "application/octet-stream".
+* <a name="2.6.s4.b1"></a>A Signed Statement MUST include a JSON web signature (JWS) as defined here: http://tools.ietf.org/html/draft-ietf-jose-json-web-signature, as an Attachment with a usageType of `http://adlnet.gov/expapi/attachments/signature` and a contentType of `application/octet-stream`.
 * <a name="2.6.s4.b2"></a>JWS Compact Serialization SHOULD* be used to create the JSON web signature.
 Use of JWS JSON Serialization is strongly discouraged, is unlikely to be interoperble with other systems, and will be forbidden in a future version of this specification.
 * <a name="2.6.s4.b3"></a>The JWS signature MUST have a payload of a valid JSON serialization of the complete Statement before the signature was added.
 * <a name="2.6.s4.b4"></a>The JWS signature MUST use an algorithm of "RS256","RS384", or "RS512".
 * <a name="2.6.s4.b5"></a>The JWS signature SHOULD have been created based on the private key associated with an X.509 certificate.